 By Prof Kopano Ratele

-Professor at Unisa, Kopano Ratele is a researcher at the Violence, Injury and Peace Research Unit at the Medical Research Council and chair of Sonke Gender Justice.
+Kopano Ratele is a professor at Unisa and chair of Sonke Gender Justice.
 He writes in his personal capacity.